gvwilson/sdxpy/src/layout/index.md

 ### Clipping Text {: .exercise}

-1. Modify the wrapping and rendering so that if a block of text is too wide for the available space the extra characters are clipped.
+1. Modify the wrapping and rendering so that if a block of text is too wide for the available space, the extra characters are clipped.
     For example,
     if a column of width 5 contains a line "unfittable",